spacemeshos/local-testnet/README.md

 ### Executing Transactions

-1. Navigate to CLIWallet directory in your go `src` directory.
+1. Open a new Terminal window and navigate to the `CLIWallet` directory in your go `src` directory:

 ```
 cd $GOPATH/src/github.com/spacemeshos/CLIWallet
 ```